doleron/installopencv3.2ubuntu/README.md

-# install OpenCV 3.2 in Ubuntu 16.04
+# Install OpenCV 3.2 in Ubuntu 16.04
 How to install OpenCV in Ubuntu for C/C++, Python and Java

 ## updating ubuntu